Phleisch/.vimrc/README.md

-# Linux
+# Installation

-1. cd into .vim/ which should be located in your home directory.
+1. CD into your home directory (should contain a .vim folder)

-2. Install the file in .vim/
+2. Type the command `curl > .vimrc`

 3. Open the .vimrc file with vim.